References the materialized part of a materialized view.

 - Once a view is created, it can be queried just as any other table in the database, including participate in cross-cluster / cross-database queries.

 - Materialized views aren't included in wildcard unions or searches.

 - Syntax for querying the view is the view name (like a table reference).

 - Querying the materialized view will always return the most up-to-date results, based on all records ingested to the source table.
 The query combines the materialized part of the view with all unmaterialized records in the source table.
-For more information, see behind the scenes for details.
+For more information, see how materialized views work for details.